 So, here’s the first benefit, Crisis Management.
 Most companies now know that when the chips are down their business can react and perform well under pressure.
 One of the industries that will do well out of this is those that write Crisis Management processes.

 Here’s the second benefit: Remote Working.
 There are so many tasks that benefit from remote working and it didn’t take long for most companies to develop a reasonable Working From Home (WFH) policy.
 No ‘Can you just’ type interruptions, just the freedom to think deeply about complex subjects and stay pro-active throughout the day.
-My hope is that many more businesses will see the benefit of remote working, they’ll see their employees do better work and they’ll take that experience forward into a post-Covid-19 work place carefully analysing what worked well – and what didn’t – to create a better work environment for everyone.
+My hope is that many more businesses will see the benefit of remote working.
+They’ll see their employees do better work and they’ll take that experience forward into a post-Covid-19 workplace.
+With careful analysis of what worked well – and what didn’t – a better work environment can be created for everyone.

 Phase 2: Reality’s (actually not) a bitch